Matt Sauer

-Matthew David Sauer (born January 21, 1999) is an American professional baseball pitcher for the KT Wiz of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Kansas City Royals and Los Angeles Dodgers.
+Matthew David Sauer (born January 21, 1999) is an American professional baseball pitcher in the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals and Los Angeles Dodgers, and in the KBO League for the KT Wiz.

 Career

 Amateur career

 Sauer attended Righetti High School in Santa Maria, California.
 As a senior, he went 9–1 with a 0.98 earned run average (ERA) and 142 strikeouts.
 He committed to the University of Arizona to play college baseball.

 New York Yankees

 The New York Yankees selected Sauer in the second round, with the 54th overall selection, of the 2017 Major League Baseball draft.
 Sauer officially signed with the Yankees on June 24. and was assigned to the rookie–level Gulf Coast League Yankees, where he spent the whole 2017 season, posting an 0–2 record with a 5.40 ERA in 11 2/3 innings pitched.
 In 2018, he pitched with the Low–A Staten Island Yankees where he went 3–6 with a 3.90 ERA in 13 starts and 67 innings.

 Sauer spent 2019 with the Single–A Charleston RiverDogs, but pitched only 8 2/3 innings due to injury.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Sauer split the 2021 season between the Single–A Tampa Tarpons and the High–A Hudson Valley Renegades, appearing in 23 games (21 starts) and going 5–6 with a 4.69 ERA and 127 strikeouts over 111 1/3 innings.

 Sauer began the 2022 season with Hudson Valley and was promoted to the Double–A Somerset Patriots in August.
 He struck out 17 batters in a game on August 25.
 Sauer finished the year making 22 starts and logging a 4.54 ERA with 134 strikeouts across 109 innings pitched.
 He spent the 2023 season with Somerset also briefly appearing for Hudson Valley, and the rookie–level Florida Complex League Yankees.
 In 14 games (13 starts) for Somerset, Sauer registered a 6–5 record and 3.41 ERA with 93 strikeouts across 74 innings pitched.
 After the 2023 season, Sauer pitched for the Mesa Solar Sox of the Arizona Fall League.